-Enterprise AI Pricing vs Total Cost of Ownership: What You Need to Know
+Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Enterprise AI Total Cost of Ownership cannot be modelled reliably until architecture, integration footprint, governance controls, and lifecycle design are defined.
 Licence price is only the entry fee.